 Translation Studies Minor

-Translation Studies is an interdisciplinary area within the humanities that incorporates the study of the theory of translation with the practice of translation from one language to another.
-Translation (distinct from interpretation) refers to written work encompassing a full spectrum of genres, from literary translation of prose and poetry, to translation of what are referred to as informational texts such as manuals, legal briefs, and other commercial documentation.
+Translation studies is an interdisciplinary area within the humanities that incorporates the study of the theory of translation with the practice of translation from one language to another.
+Translation (distinct from interpretation) refers to written work encompassing a full spectrum of genres, from literary translation of prose and poetry to translation of what is referred to as informational texts such as manuals, legal briefs and other commercial documentation.